 Praised by the Cleveland Plain Dealer as "impossible to resist, captivating with lyricism, tonal warmth, and boundless enthusiasm," violinist Giora Schmidt has appeared with many prominent symphony orchestras around the globe including Chicago, Cleveland, Philadelphia, Canada’s National Arts Centre, Toronto, Vancouver and the Israel Philharmonic.

 Born in Philadelphia to professional musicians from Israel, Giora began playing the violin at the age of four.
-He has studied with Patinka Kopec and Pinchas Zukerman at the Manhattan School of Music, and Dorothy DeLay and Itzhak Perlman at The Juilliard School.
-Committed to education and sharing his passion for music, Giora was on the faculty of the Juilliard School and the Perlman Music Program from 2005-2009.
-He was appointed Assistant Visiting Professor of violin at the University of Cincinnati-College Conservatory of Music in August 2017.
-Through technology and social media, Giora continues to find new ways of reaching young violinists and music lovers around the world.
+He has studied with Patinka Kopec and Pinchas Zukerman at the Manhattan School of Music, and the late Dorothy DeLay and Itzhak Perlman at The Juilliard School.
+Committed to education and sharing his passion for music, Giora was on the faculty of the Juilliard School, the Perlman Music Program and was recently appointed Assistant Professor of Violin at the University of Cincinnati-College Conservatory of Music.
+Through technology and social media, he continues to find new ways of reaching young violinists and music lovers around the world.

-Giora was the First Prize winner of the Philadelphia Orchestra's Greenfield Competition in 2000, the recipient of a 2003 Avery Fisher Career Grant, and in 2005 won the Classical Recording Foundation's Samuel Sanders Award.
-From 2004-2006 Giora was selected to be a Starling Fellow at the Juilliard School.
+He is the recipient of an Avery Fisher Career Grant, The Classical Recording Foundation's Samuel Sanders award, and was a Starling Fellow at the Juilliard School.

 Cleveland Plain Dealer